Live at the Royal Albert Hall (Adele album)

-Live at the Royal Albert Hall is a live album and video album by English singer-songwriter Adele, which became available on 29 November 2011 in Australia, 27 November 2011 in the United Kingdom and 29 November 2011 in the United States.
+Live at the Royal Albert Hall is a live album and video album by the English singer-songwriter Adele, which became available on 29 November 2011 in Australia, 27 November 2011 in the United Kingdom and 29 November 2011 in the United States.
 The concert was recorded as part of Adele's Adele Live tour at the Royal Albert Hall in London, including songs from her global best-sellers 19 and 21.

 On 26 October 2011, it was announced Adele would be releasing her Royal Albert Hall concert from her Adele Live tour on both DVD and Blu-ray along with an accompanying CD.
 The release included 90 minutes of concert footage in addition to behind-the-scenes video segments.
 The track list consists of songs taken from Adele's 19 and 21 as well as covers of Bonnie Raitt's "I Can't Make You Love Me" and The SteelDrivers' "If It Hadn't Been for Love".
 As part of the launch, the DVD was screened at cinemas in 26 cities around the world.